Bangladesh jails owner of building that collapsed in 2013

-DHAKA, Bangladesh (AP) — A Bangladesh court has sentenced the owner of a building that collapsed in 2013 in the country’s worst industrial disaster to three years in jail for unaccounted income.
+DHAKA, Bangladesh (AP) — A Bangladesh court on Tuesday sentenced the owner of a building that collapsed in 2013 in the country’s worst industrial disaster to three years in jail for unaccounted income.

 Judge Imrul Kayes found Sohel Rana, the owner of Rana Plaza, guilty of illegal earnings.